decencyokobia/100-days-of-code-log/README.md

 # Day 49 of 100 — May 27, 2025.

-Today was a busy day, had a patient with sepsis surfacing after 10days of surgery.
-On my way to work I built the structure of my pdf project as this is the one i am starting off with because i need it for my school projects afterwards I will go off to build the research tool which will be useful need for my last year of masters program.
-I also built the layout and landing page.
-I am excited about the project and how far I can go with it.
+Today was hectic.
+One of our post-op patients developed sepsis 10 days after surgery — definitely kept me on my toes.

+Despite the rush, I managed to sketch out the structure of my PDF tool on my way to work.
+I’m starting with this project since I’ll need it for school soon.
+Once that’s done, I’ll shift to the research tool, which will be essential for my final year in the Master’s program.

+I also completed the layout and landing page.
+It’s exciting to see things taking shape!

 **Learning Points:**

-1. Making sure to follow the app routing structure
+1. Staying consistent with app routing best practices
-2. Read about stripe and how to get all the necessary keys
+2. Read up on Stripe and how to securely access all necessary API keys

 **Challenges:**

 1. Time management
-2. Work was tiring so I didn't do much
+2. Work was exhausting — didn’t get as much done as I’d hoped

 **Goals:**

 1. Continue building the pdf tool
-2. Make time for my research as I have to submit soon before 4th of June.
+2. Start dedicating time to research — submission deadline is before June 4th

 # Day 50 of 100 — May 28, 2025.

-Today I was at the hyperbaric chamber, did usual 4hours with two patients and back home.
-On my way I built the auth route as well as the dashboard route.
-It was great all together and productive.
-I also made up my supabase schema for the whole project.
+Spent the day at the hyperbaric chamber — 4 hours in with two patients.
+Got back home and still managed to push forward.

+On my commute, I worked on setting up the auth and dashboard routes — both are up and running now!
+Also defined the Supabase schema for the entire project, which feels like solid progress.

 **Learning Points:**

-1. I learnt h ow to integrate gitHub and google to allow signing in or registering through thses platform apart from the regular email authentication.
-2. Animation with motion framer - used it befere but forgot some part but yeah, was able to integrate it in my project.
+1. Integrated GitHub and Google sign-in alongside email auth — first time wiring up multiple providers.
+2. Revisited Framer Motion for animations — I’d used it before but had to relearn a few bits.

 **Challenges:**

-Was trying to get my stripe webhook but was a pain, will try again tomorrow.
+Stripe webhook integration gave me a tough time — will take another stab at it tomorrow

 **Goals:**

 1. Continue building the pdf tool
-2. Do some part of my research later at night.
+2. Squeeze in some research work later tonight